horemansp/NodeJS-Passport-local-MongoDB-Sessions-JWT/readme.md

-# NodeJS application with Passport.js local strategy with user sessions for web application and JWT for API access stored in a MongoDB
+# NodeJS application with Passport.js local strategy with user sessions for web application and JWT for API access, data stored in a MongoDB

 This is an example NodeJS application that is implemented with Passport.js for local login strategy (username/password).
 Pages can be secured to be accessed only after login process, protected with session cookies.
 ```